Social Justice Activism in the 21st Century

 Can students earn residency credit towards graduation?

-UWW students enroll in one credit of independent study to attend the residency.
+With their academic advisor's approval, UWW students enroll in one credit of independent study to attend the residency.
 In addition, students have the option of developing a semester-long independent research project for additional credits.

 2018 schedule of events and expectations